 “Exhibit Columbus” transforms downtown Columbus, Indiana, throughout the last few months of the year.
 The exhibit also gives visitors a reason to come back to a place they may have already visited, so that they may see the community through a different lens.

-If you are planning on attending “Exhibit Columbus 2019,” here is a sneak peek into a few of the installations you can expect to see:
+If you are planning to attend “Exhibit Columbus 2019,” here is a sneak peek into a few of the installations you can expect to see:

 “XX” AT AT&T FACILITY